tmfg/digitraffic/_posts/2023-03-28-traffic-message-mqtt-en.md

 Topics are:

-- `traffic-message-v2/datex2/<situationType>` Message payload is in Datex2 XML
+- `traffic-message-v2/datex2/<situationType>` Message payload is in Datex II XML format.
-  format.
 - `traffic-message-v2/simple/<situationType>` Message payload is in simple JSON that is gzipped and base64-coded